build-on-aws/content/concepts/resilience-essentials/index.md

 * [Advanced Multi-AZ Resilience Patterns](https://docs.aws.amazon.com/whitepapers/latest/advanced-multi-az-resilience-patterns/advanced-multi-az-resilience-patterns.html)

+#### Multi-Region

 However, for applications with the highest resilience needs, a multi-Region architecture can make sense.
 The reliability pillar best practice,[Select the appropriate locations for your multi-location deployment](https://docs.aws.amazon.com/wellarchitected/latest/reliability-pillar/rel_fault_isolation_select_location.html), discusses when an application might require multi-Region.

 * [Blog series on creating a Multi-Region Application with AWS Services](https://aws.amazon.com/blogs/architecture/tag/creating-a-multi-region-application-with-aws-services-series/)
 * [AWS Multi-Region Fundamentals](https://docs.aws.amazon.com/whitepapers/latest/aws-multi-region-fundamentals/aws-multi-region-fundamentals.html)

+#### Mitigations for excessive load

 The cloud also makes it easier to accommodate excessive load.
-In AWS you can configure capacity such as launching more EC2 instances or[raising the concurrency quota and AWS Lambda.](https://repost.aws/knowledge-center/lambda-concurrency-limit-increase) The most resilient workloads ensure capacity is already available ahead of high traffic needs, which you can do with with [scheduled auto scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-scheduled-scaling.html)or [predictive auto scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-predictive-scaling.html).
+In AWS you can configure capacity such as launching more EC2 instances or [raising the concurrency quota and AWS Lambda.](https://repost.aws/knowledge-center/lambda-concurrency-limit-increase) The most resilient workloads ensure capacity is already available ahead of high traffic needs, which you can do with with [scheduled auto scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-scheduled-scaling.html)or [predictive auto scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-predictive-scaling.html).
 However, in the case of unanticipated load, you can also setup [dynamic auto scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scale-based-on-demand.html), which scales up in response to traffic metrics you configure.
 The links I provided are all for Amazon EC2, however many AWS services can auto scale, such as Lambda, DynamoDB, Aurora, ECS, and EKS.
 And once again, since resilience is a shared responsibility, how you write your software to build in resilience patterns is important here.
 For the highest resilience, implementing a [throttling mechanism](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-request-throttling.html) in your software, will keep your application available while the reactive auto scaling spins up more capacity.

 ## Conclusion

 Your customers expect an always-on experience with your application.
 To deliver this you must build with resilience in mind.
-With resilience best practices and concepts, you application will be able to resist or recover from faults or load spikes, and remain available.
-Using the [mental model for resilience](https://quip-amazon.com/DowkAfZv2F8a/Resilience-Essentials#temp:C:KPf6251be812c8f4a14869af89d0) presented here, you can implement strategies for High Availability (HA), and Disaster Recovery (DR), while continuously learning in response to resilience challenges.
+With resilience best practices and concepts, you cloud-based application will be able to resist or recover from faults or load spikes, and remain available.
+Using the [mental model for resilience](https://quip-amazon.com/DowkAfZv2F8a/Resilience-Essentials#temp:C:KPf6251be812c8f4a14869af89d0) presented here, you can implement strategies for High Availability (HA), and Disaster Recovery (DR), while continuously learning in response to resilience challenges in the cloud.

 ### Learn more